 Introduction to Agile Marketing

 Agile marketing is a strategic marketing approach where the marketing team communally identifies important projects of high value to focus on.
-These projects are then completed by the entire team, their impact measurement, and the result is continuously improved over time.
+These projects are then completed by the entire team, their impact measurement, and continuously improve over time.
 Agile marketing makes the marketing department more efficient.
 It enables the team to work unitedly with the sales department, customer service, and the other departments in the company to get fast feedback and better results.

 Agile marketing keeps the company ahead by disintegrating the project into smaller portions known as “sprints”.
 They are then rapidly addressed, according to the changing market conditions and also the data collected from customers’ other prospects.
 These sprints can cover two to four weeks.